INDAPlus20/AssignmentsInstructions/assembly-task-8/README.md

 Know the answer to the following questions:
 - Why do array declarations in fast languages, like Rust and C, require the given length to be of constant value?
-- Why are Rust string literals constant?
+- A single programming language can define strings in many different ways.
+For example, Rust has string literals and a String structure.
+What are the advantages of having both low- and high-level representations of strings?

 #### CPU optimisations